IrisBroadcast/ccm/README.md

 For databases, the Entity Framework v6 is used.

-IRIS CCM web - Monitoring & CMS
+IRIS Codec Call Monitor (CCM) web - Monitoring & CMS
 -----------
 The web interface provides an overview of available (and registered) devices as well as current broadcast sessions.
 A user can view registration IP addresses, device types